Jaisan-a-j/card-slider/Readme.md

-# My Second HTML + CSS Project
+# Responsive Card slider

 ## Description

-A HTML and CSS project for displaying a responsive Card Slider.
+A HTML, CSS and JavaScript project for displaying a responsive Card Slider.

 ## Tech Stack

 - HTML5
 - CSS3
+- Javascript
+- Swiper

 ## How to Run